rockstor/rockstor-doc/kvm_setup.rst

 The Rockstor Install
 ^^^^^^^^^^^^^^^^^^^^
 It only remains for you to boot the above configured Virtual Machine via the **Begin Installation** button in the top left of the last dialog.

 .. image:: VMM_iso_boot.png
     :scale: 100%
     :align: center

 Selecting the **Install Rockstor 3** option via the **Return Key** should result in

 .. image:: VMM_Installation_summary_screen.png
     :scale: 100%
     :align: center

+N.B.
+If you do not see the whole of the graphical install screen like in the above image you can select **View** and then **Resize to VM**

 Following the graphical installers prompts should result a problem free install and once complete the virtual system should rebooted and the initial minimal configuration can be done.